roboli/balloon/README.md

 # balloon

-Deflate a nested map into one level deep or inflate a one level into a nested map using delimited keys.
+Deflate (flat) a nested map into one level deep or inflate (unflat) a one level into a nested map using delimited keys.

 ## Quickstart